Preview Velvet Mandrake

 Stargazing

 I usually end this column with a list of other performers who could have been featured, but since the “M” list is impossibly long, I will have to be selective.
-Some noted international ladies, past and present, in this list include Miss Madge of Budapest, Magdola of France, Magic Elixir and the Magic Twins, Mara and Maya (all four from Germany), Marimar of Spain, Marjean of Canada, Circe Martinez of Cuba, Caroline Marx of France, Kate Medvedeva of Russia, Keiko Muto of Japan, Mery Marvel of Argentina, June Merlin (1919-2007) of Ireland, and Mystic Marie (1885-1906) and Margaret MacLean (1938-2022) of Scotland.
+Some noted international ladies, past and present, in this list include Nataly Machado of Spain, Miss Madge of Budapest, Magdola of France, Magic Elixir and the Magic Twins, Mara and Maya (all four from Germany), Marimar of Spain, Marjean of Canada, Circe Martinez of Cuba, Caroline Marx of France, Kate Medvedeva of Russia, Keiko Muto of Japan, Mery Marvel of Argentina, June Merlin (1919-2007) of Ireland, and Mystic Marie (1885-1906) and Margaret MacLean (1938-2022) of Scotland.

 Among well-known American and English magiciennes, I’d first like to mention names from the past: The Mysterious Lady (Julia Anne Hanington ca 1800-1892) was a sensation with her second-sight act in the 1840s.
 There is also the early performer Madame Macallister, Houdini’s undercover agent Rose Mackenberg (1892-1968), Arie McChesney (1916-2005), Alice McLay (1898-1989), Madge-E-Kwand (1908-1983), Ruth Ann Magee (b.
 1938), Claire Manley (1922-1998), Gloria Marcom (1927-2002), Mademoiselle Margo (1889?-1936), Mars and Maya, Frances Ireland Marshall (1910-2002), MarteneMignon (1920-2003), Miss A. R. Mills (an early American magician active circa 1839-1841), the escape artist Minerva (1877-1955), golfer and magician Gloria Minoprio (1907-1958), and Morine.
 I should also mention Mrs. Minnie Mead (d.
 1942), who, as J. N. Maskelyne’s daughter, wrote scripts and made costumes for several sketches at the Egyptian Hall in London.